AI provides early warning of patients at risk of clinical deterioration

 - Laura increased vital signs collection by 38.9%

 Laura learned how to face challenges they were not prepared for before.
-In addition, they learned how to manage and align expectations for stakeholders from very different locations and realities.
+In addition, they learned how to manage and align expectations of stakeholders from very different locations and backgrounds

-"We really appreciate the opportunity of implementing Laura in Santa Casa de Porto Alegre, this has helped, is helping and will help many people.
+"We really appreciate the opportunity to implement Laura in Santa Casa de Porto Alegre.
+This has helped, is helping and will help many people.
 All of this would not be possible if the TechEmerge program had not financed this pilot."

 Leticia Christensen, COO at Laura